diogoab/mstakx-1/README.md

 ```
 aws s3api create-bucket --bucket data-terraform
 cd terraform/00-vpc
+terraform init
 terraform apply -auto-approve
 ```
 Is necessary edit the file [module/default.tf](terraform/module/default.tf) to configure the VPC id and Route tables.
 Carefully revised the file and parameters.
+Is a output in 00-vpc show the nat-route-table-id, route-table-id and vpc-id.

 Terraform binary is need with version 0.12